ABadNameSniper/monarch_bot/README.md

 4) run setup, and then switch_monarch as needed (i have systemd run it once a day, since i use arch btw, but Cron or Task Scheduler should work fine)

 ## TODO
-* test animated/no avatar server icons
+* test animated server icons
-* change "presence-assurance" method from checking if everyone on the list is in the server to retrying if selected monarch is not in the server
+* ~~change "presence-assurance" method from checking if everyone on the list is in the server to retrying if selected monarch is not in the server~~
+    * check if this works
 * generate `.bat` and `.sh` scripts on startup
+* clean up detritus code